 J. ARC Schedule of Fees:

 All review submittals must be accompanied by a copy of the filed deed to the lot under review for proof of ownership.
-Must have Four (4) sets of Plans (Site Plan, Architectural Plan and Landscape Plan).
+Must have one (1) set of Plans (Site Plan, Architectural Plan and Landscape Plan).